 Political refugees will be most wanted by their state of origin as it is their political opinion that is against the government's practices and causing a threat to the state.
 Where the opinion has been expressed, and the applicant has been threatened, well-founded fear can be established under the 1951 convention.

 Outside the country of nationality

-The requirement that a refugee be outside their country of nationality is a factual issue which is easily determined.
-It should be noted that a refugee does not necessarily need to have left the country of origin for fear of persecution for the convention reasons, but they may find themselves outside the country when an event occurs which engenders well founded fear of persecution and satisfies this ground.
+The requirement that a refugee be outside their country of nationality is a factual issue that is easily determined.
+It should be noted that a refugee does not necessarily need to have left the country of origin for fear of persecution for the convention reasons, but they may find themselves outside the country when an event occurs which engenders well-founded fear of persecution and satisfies this ground.

 An individual who fulfils the criteria of the convention reasons but is still inside the country of origin is an Internally Displaced Person (IDP).

 Unable or, owing to such fear, unwilling to return to their country

 Unwillingness to avail oneself of this external protection is understood to mean unwillingness to expose oneself to the possibility of being returned to the country of nationality where the feared persecution could occur.

 For a complete overview and analysis of the rights of refugees, please refer to: "The Law of Refugee Status", James Hathaway (1991) and “The Rights of Refugees under International Law“, James C. Hathaway (2005), Cambridge: Cambridge University Press, pp. 936.